Five-year plans of the Soviet Union: Five-year plans in other countries

 his government also adopted the same method of planning because of the policy of its socialist predecessor, Sukarno.
 This series of five-year plans in Indonesia was termed REPELITA (Rencana Pembangunan Lima Tahun); plans I to VI ran from 1969 to 1998.

+India's Five-Year Plans lasted from 1951 to 2017 which was executed by the Planning Commission.
+The plans were inspired by that of the Soviet Union.

+Pakistan had five-year plans from 1956 to 1998, they were succeeded in 2004 by the Medium Term Development Framework.
+Bhutan, whilst not a socialist country, has also adopted five-year plans to support their economy and national development.

 Information technology

 State planning of the economy required processing large amounts of statistical data.
 The Soviet State had nationalized the Odhner arithmometer factory in Saint Petersburg after the revolution.
 The state began renting tabulating equipment later on.
 By 1929, it was a very large user of statistical machines, on the scale of the US or Germany.
 The State Bank had tabulating machines in 14 branches.
 Other users included the Central Statistical Bureau, the Soviet Commissariat of Finance, Soviet Commissariat of Inspection, Soviet Commissariat of Foreign Trade, the Grain Trust, Soviet Railways, Russian Ford, Russian Buick, the Karkov tractor factory, and the Tula Armament Works.
 IBM also did a good deal of business with the Soviet State in the 1930s, including supplying punch cards to the Stalin Automobile Plant.